Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Devourer (MPMM).md

 aliases: ["Devourer"]
 ---
 # Devourer
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-93, Volo's Guide to Monsters p.
-138*
+93*

 Of all the abominations unleashed by [[5.
 Mechanics/Bestiary/Npc/Orcus (MPMM).md|Orcus]], devourers are among the most feared.
 These tall, mummy-like Undead wander the planes, consuming souls and spreading Orcus's creed of replacing all life with everlasting death.